learningequality/kolibri-design-system/README.md

 Common components used in the documentation site are in `/docs/common/`, and the primary page layout is `/docs/layouts/default.vue`.

-### Implementation notes
+### Design of the documentation site

+The documentation site itself intentionally does _not_ conform to the design system it describes, for two reasons:

-The documentation site is intentionally built _without_ depending on the Kolibri shared UI library in order to make sure the UI library can be updated and modified independently of the design system documentation site.
-At some point we may want to revisit this decision, but in the meantime please limit references to `/lib` files to examples of usage.
-(In fact there is currently at least one exception to this rule: usage of `KResponsiveElementMixin` inside the `Header` component.)
+1. The user-interface of the site (links, buttons, headers, etc) is intentionally built _without_ depending on the Kolibri shared UI library.
+This helps ensure as we update the UI library, we only need to update content and examples in the documentation, not the implementation of the documentation.
+2. From a design perspective, it's important that the documentation site looks and feels sufficiently distinct from the design patterns it describes, so that users do not mistakenly immitate it.
+Instead, users should focus on the patterns that are explicitly documented.

+From a coding perspective this means that references to `~~/lib` code should in general only appear in `~/pages/` as illustrations of the shared UI library.
+However, we might decide on a case-by-case basis to have occasional exceptions to this rule.
+For example, we currently use `~~/lib/KResponsiveElementMixin` inside `~/common/Header` because it would be excessive to duplicate that functionality.

+### Routing

-Additionally, we do _not_ use client-side routing.
+We do _not_ use client-side routing.
 The reason is that we make extensive use of `#anchor` links, and there are many issues in both [NuxtJS](https://github.com/nuxt/nuxt.js/issues/5359) and [Vue Router](https://stackoverflow.com/questions/45201014/how-to-handle-anchors-bookmarks-with-vue-router/45206192) with mixing anchors and client-side routing.
 In practice, this means that there should be no instances of `<router-link>` or `<nuxt-link>` in documentation code.

+### Import aliases

+NuxtJS provides two webpack [import aliases](https://nuxtjs.org/guide/directory-structure#aliases):

+* `~~/` points to the root of the repository
+* `~/` points to the `/docs` directory

+These aliases should _not_ be used by code inside the `/lib` directory because external webpack configurations will not handle them correctly.

 ### Deployment